...

 The Italian Healthcare System

 The Italian Healthcare System is a public service accessible for free to everyone who qualifies for it.
-As a European citizen, you have the right to receive urgent medical treatment in all the other EU Member States – including Italy – using the European Health Insurance Card (EHIC), and the costs of treatments are covered by your home country’s health authorities.
+European citizens have the right to receive urgent medical treatment in all the other EU Member States – including Italy.
+The European Health Insurance Card (EHIC) grants it.
+The costs of treatments are covered by one’s home country’s health authorities.

 Furthermore, some categories of EU citizens who stay more than 90 days have a right to be enrolled into the Italian Health System and avail of the free healthcare.